-Tip 3: Read up ahead on what kind of clothes you’ll need
+3. Read up ahead on what kind of clothes you’ll need

 Is the place windy or rainy?
 You’ll know now and be able to pack your raincoat, umbrella or scarf.

 Are there certain religious rules you’ll need to respect?
 Good to know and you’ll have long-skirts or trousers and a shawl handy for the occasion.

-Tip 4: Make use of what you already have
+4. Make use of what you already have

 I used to treat any trip I took abroad as an excuse to go shopping for new threads.

 This was just silly and pointless.
 I already had plenty of clothes lying around my wardrobe, some of which had barely seen the light of day.

 When you’re packing for travel, don’t be afraid to take the outfits that you’d wear on any other given day.

 You’ll be far more comfortable in them, anyway.